Origin. Inspiration. Progress.

 As it goes in your teen years, or as it went for me, I had a lot of ideas.
 Was I going to be a tattoo artist, a mechanic, a soldier, a cook?
 I did not know specifics, what I did know was that I wanted to make a difference.
 Bounce forward 7 years, post unfinished college education, dropping out from a training to become a priestess, and plenty of experience in social services volunteerism and student leadership later, sitting my partners apartment kitchen, and wondering how I was never going to feel so lost and like I had worked for naught again.

 Bam, it hit me!
 I could form a company with the same ethics I had decided on when I was eleven but start it with the set of skills and professional experiences I had already had, it would take hardly any money, and I could build up from there.
 It took $125 to start, to be exact.
 I would utilize my experiences working in homemaking and as a direct care provider to individuals with additional accessibility needs.
+I would create an inclusive sliding scale structure.
 I could find more teammates as we grew to be able to offer jobs.

 It would be mine to guide, and the teams to run, and I would be able to share it with the world, built on a foundation of service, gratitude, community, and FUN!
 I would be highly unlikely to ever decide to stop doing something that I built to enjoy and built for my team and our clients to also enjoy, as long as we got into the community and showed others how we can help them, and why they would enjoy supporting us.